-Those risks can be mitigated through the direct matching of variable rate debt with variable interest assets to create a natural hedge, by conservatively budgeting interest rate payments, or with an interest rate swap which has the effect of synthetically fixing the rateof debt service on the associated bonds.
-No derivative products will be utilized unless permitted by law or without prior authorization of the Governing Authority.
+Those risks can be mitigated through the direct matching of variable rate debt with variable interest assets to create a natural hedge, by conservatively budgeting interest rate payments, or with an interest rate swap which has the effect of synthetically fixing the rate of debt service on the associated bonds.
+No derivative products will be utilized unless permitted by law or without prior authorization of the Board of Commissioners.
 No derivative products shall be utilized without an analysis by an independent financial advisor and the implementation of an independent monitoring program.

 - M. Financing Team Selection Process The County employs outside financial specialists to assist in developing a bond issuance strategy, preparing bond documents and marketing bonds to investors.
-The key participants in the County's financing transactions include its Financial Advisor, Bond Counsel, Disclosure Counsel (for a public offering), the Underwriter (in a negotiated sale), and County representatives.
-Other outside firms, such as those providing paying agent/registrar. trustee, credit enhancement, auditing, or printing services, are retained as required.
+The key participants in the County's financing transactions include its Financial Advisor, Bond Counsel, Disclosure Counsel, the Underwriter (in a negotiated sale), and County representatives.
+Other outside firms, such as those providing paying agent/registrar, trustee, credit enhancement, auditing, or printing services, are retained as required.
 The objectives of the selection process are participation from qualified providers, ensuring service excellence, and competitive cost structure.
-Unless exemptions apply, the County's Purchasing Policy governs the selection of professional service providers. - a.
-Financial Advisory Services The County shall maintain at all times a contract for financial advisory services, whose services shall be available to both the Administration and the Board of Commissioners Finance Audit and Budget Committee, and which shall be rendered to each in the Advisor's fiduciary capacity.
-The Financial Advisor shall be resident to metropolitan Atlanta or maintain offices and staff with relevant skills within the region.
-The authority to authorize services under the contract shall be exercised by either client, subject to available budgetary capacity.
-The County may solicit competitive proposals for financial advisory services based on the recommendation of the Finance Director.
-A panel appointed by the Finance Director or their designee shall review financial advisory proposals.
-The Board of Commissioners' Chief of Staff, or their designee, shall also be included within the panel appointed by the Finance Director to review financial advisory proposals.
+Unless exemptions apply, the County's Purchasing Ordinance governs the selection of professional service providers. - a.
+Financial Advisory Services the County will solicit competitive proposals for financial advisory services.
+The County may not retain an advisor for longer than five years without a competitive selection process.
+A panel appointed by the Deputy CFO shall review financial advisory proposals.
 The County may engage either an independent financial advisor or may employ a Financial Advisor who is a member of an investment banking firm.
 If the Financial Advisor is an employee of an underwriter, that firm may not participate in negotiated sales of County debt.

 In addition, if the municipal advisor has any profit sharing or other type of agreement with any member of the underwriting syndicate, for the transaction in question, they will not be allowed to act as municipal advisor.
 In general, no agreement will be permitted that would compromise the advisor's ability to provide independent advice or that could reasonably be perceived by the County as a conflict of interest.
-Advisors must alert the Finance Director, in writing, of any conflict, potential conflict, or potentially perceived conflict arises.
+Advisors must alert the Chief Financial Officer, in writing, of any conflict, potential conflict, or potentially perceived conflict arises.
 With the implementation of the 2010 Dodd-Frank Act, municipal advisors must register with the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB) and meet professional and testing standards.
 As part of the review process, the County will establish whether the financial advisor(s) being considered have secured these registrations and met the standards.
 While the County has typically employed a single Financial Advisor, it is permissible to contract with multiple professionals when there is a demonstrated need, as in the case of an especially complex transaction.

 b.
-Underwriter Selection - The County may solicit proposals for underwriting services for debt issued in private placement or negotiated sale via a Request for Qualifications (RFQ).
+Underwriter Selection - The County will solicit proposals for underwriting services for debt issued in private placement or negotiated sale via a Request for Qualifications (RFQ).
 The RFP may result in the selection of one or more underwriters for a single transaction or result in the identification of a pool of underwriters from which firms will be selected over a specific period of time for a number of different transactions.
 The Financial Advisor will be the primary point of contact during the proposal process.
-A committee appointed by the Finance Director or their designee shall review underwriting proposals and shall appoint an underwriting firm or firms, which may include senior and co-managers.
+A committee appointed by the Deputy CFO shall review underwriting proposals and shall appoint an underwriting firm or firms, which may include senior and co-managers.